mkbabb/parse-that/README.md

 [EBNF](https://dwheeler.com/essays/dont-use-iso-14977-bbnf.html) with skip/next
 operators, regex terminals, mapping functions, and an `@import` system.

-The BBNF grammar for BBNF itself lives at [bbnf.bbnf](./grammar/bbnf.bbnf).
+The BBNF grammar for BBNF itself lives in the [`bbnf-lang`](https://github.com/mkbabb/bbnf-lang) repo.

 With your grammar in hand, call `generateParserFromBBNF` (TypeScript) or use `#[derive(Parser)]` (Rust):